divine-ray/Servilia/Realms/Utuw System/Schi/Servilia/Regions/Areas/Locations/Automated Remains.md

 ## Vents
 A device apparently rooted into the earth with piping and tubing.
 Flaps seemingly breathe hot air into my direction, some others constantly suck in fresh air.
 The earth around it seems barren and lacking vegetation.

+## Sphere
+A massive metal sphere, half-stuck to the ground.
+Several engraved lines run across it, lining up on a central opening, like a eye iris.
+It lies dormant, but i am afraid of waking it, since it hums faintly on touch.
+On my journey, i have spotted a-many of these, all in a similar state of disrepair.
+They vary in size, but i have not found one smaller in diameter than my leg is long.